d-rushma/edge-ai-suites/education-ai-suite/smart-classroom/docs/user-guide/get-started.md

   name: paraformer-zh
 ```

-* (Optional) If you want to use IPEX-based summarization, make sure IPEX-LLM is installed, env for ipex is activated and set following in `config`:
+* (Optional) If you are using IPEX-based summarization, make sure IPEX-LLM is installed, env for ipex is activated and set following in `config`:

 ```bash
 summarizer: